brandon-kohn/simulation_toolkit/stk/stk/thread/stk_multithread.md

     //!
 Returns empty state at any given moment.
 This can be volatile in the presence of writers in other threads. bool                      empty() const;

+    //!
+Reclaim memory.
+Should be called at a time where there is no other thread accessing the skiplist. void                      quiesce();
 };

 //!
 Associative set type (like std::set).